roggeberg23/Panel-L/README.md

 # Panel-L
 Panel L [] Latecoere panel with primary flight data

-(1) To download the MSFS package "rgb-latecoere-l" press the green code button above./
+(1) To download the MSFS package "rgb-latecoere-l" press the green code button above.\
     Download size is 8 KB.

 (2) Select the option "Download ZIP"